vroger11/vroger11.github.io/_posts/2020-06-24-tweaks_to_speedup-DL.markdown

 ubuntu-drivers devices
 ```

-Then you choose the last driver (lets say the 440) and use `apt` to install it:
+Then you choose the last driver (let's say the 440) and use `apt` to install it:
 ```bash
 sudo apt install nvidia-driver-440
 ```